godotengine/godot-docs/classes/class_os.rst

 | *Getter*  | get_exit_code()      |
 +-----------+----------------------+

 The exit code passed to the OS when the main loop exits.
+By convention, an exit code of ``0`` indicates success whereas a non-zero exit code indicates an error.
+For portability reasons, the exit code should be set between 0 and 125 (inclusive).

 ----